bharagha/eal-2025.2.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-architecture-summary.md

 # Video Summarization Architecture Overview

-The Video Summarization pipeline allows developers to deploy video summarization capability in an on-prem environment and feeding on the private video.
+The Video Summarization pipeline allows developers to deploy Video Summarization capability in an on-prem environment and feeding on the private video.
 The application is built on a modular microservices approach and is intended to be scalable and customizable across multiple industry segment specific deployments.
 This page provides a technical overview of the application’s architecture, components, and extensibility.

 ## Architecture
 The system architecture diagram shows the Video Summarization pipeline and its constituent components.
 Following is a high-level overview of the components.

 1. **Video Summarization UI**: A reference UI is provided for the users to interact with and exercise all capabilities of the Video Summarization application.

 2. **Video Summarization pipeline manager**: The pipeline manager is the central orchestrator of the Video Summarization pipeline.
-It receives the requests from the UI and uses the other set of microservices to deliver the video summarization capability.
+It receives the requests from the UI and uses the other set of microservices to deliver the Video Summarization capability.
 It provides for asynchronous handling of the video.

 3. **Video Ingestion**: This microservice is responsible for ingesting videos that need to be summarized.
 The ingestion microservice is based on Intel DLStreamer pipeline and utilises the DLStreamer pipeline server to manage the video pipeline.
 The video ingestion microservice allows ingestion of common video formats.
 The ingestion microservice creates video chunks, extracts configured frames from it, passes the frame(s) through object detection and outputs all of the metadata and the video chunks to the object store.